Kalinga-Apayao Indigenous Cuisine | Cordillera Food Tour

-Both provinces are politically apart & their cultures reflect some gradations of differences.
+Both provinces are politically apart.
+Also, their cultures reflect some gradations of differences.
 But Kalinga-Apayao shares the same culinary characteristics.
 They are heavy on rice, red meat & root vegetables.

 These provinces are among the finest producers of rice in the country.
-And their traditional culinary usage of it is nowhere more exotic & laborious than cooking it inside a bamboo tube.
+And their traditional culinary usage of it is nowhere more exotic & laborious than cooking it inside bamboo tubes.